Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 **Author:** [James Hale](https://github.com/jameshale)

 ## Description
-The 9.01 release of LC has now reached "Stable"  stage.
+The 9.02 release of LC has now reached entered the "release candidate" stage.

-Extensions (Widgets and Libraries) can now have their own guide files.
-These now appear after the other guides when the 'home' page of the docset is selected.
+There have been extensive updates to the dictionary entries since the 9.01 release.

 Each entry within the
 documentation clearly states with the version of LC from which it applies as well as the Edition (Community, Community Plus, Indy or Business) of LC to which it applies.